MEwers96/Workout-Timer-IOS/README.md

 1. Add 5 second countdown timer before each phase of "Rest" and "Go" begins.
   **COMPLETE**

 2. Add Sound which plays at each second of the above feature.
   **COMPLETE / NEEDS TESITNG**

 3. Add ability to select exercise interval time along with rest time.

-4. Conside adMob ads (at least for practice)
+4. Consider adMob ads (at least for practice)